zowe/zowe-install-packaging/containers/conformance.md

 You are free to choose a base image based on your requirements.

-Here are our recommendations for core Zowe components:
+Here are our recommendations of base images:

 - Zowe base images:
-  * base on Ubuntu and Red Hat Universal Base Image,
-  * provide common dependencies including JDK and/or node.js,
-  * support both `amd64` and `s390x` architecture.
+  * `ompzowe/base`: `zowe-docker-release.jfrog.io/ompzowe/base:latest-ubuntu` and `zowe-docker-release.jfrog.io/ompzowe/base:latest-ubi`.
+  * `ompzowe/base-node`: `zowe-docker-release.jfrog.io/ompzowe/base-node:latest-ubuntu` and `zowe-docker-release.jfrog.io/ompzowe/base-node:latest-ubi` has node.js LTS (v14) version pre-installed.
+  * `ompzowe/base-jdk`: `zowe-docker-release.jfrog.io/ompzowe/base-jdk:latest-ubuntu` and `zowe-docker-release.jfrog.io/ompzowe/base-jdk:latest-ubi` has JRE v8 pre-installed.
 - [Red Hat Universal Base Image 8 Minimal](https://developers.redhat.com/articles/ubi-faq?redirect_fragment=resources#ubi_details)
 - [Ubuntu](https://hub.docker.com/_/ubuntu)

 The image should contain as few software packages as possible for security, and should be as small as possible such as by reducing package count and layers.

+Zowe base images,
+- are based on both Ubuntu and Red Hat Universal Base Image,
+- provide common dependencies including JDK and/or node.js,
+- support both `amd64` and `s390x` CPU architecture.

+If you use your own base image other than Zowe base images, please check this list and make sure its compatible with Zowe runtime:

+- The default shell `/bin/sh` must be `bash`.
+If it's not, you can fix it by installing and overwriting `/bin/sh` with symbolic link of `/bin/bash`.
+- These softwares must exist in the image: `date`, `awk`, `sed`, `xargs`.
+- These softwares are optional but good to have: `ping`, `dig`, `netstat`.

 ### Multi-CPU Architecture